fabianlischka/InfoSec101/p1-InfoSec101.md

         - Don't use a well known catch phrase, song lyrics, movie quote etc. Make up your own phrase!
         - Should be a long phrase, resulting in at least 12 characters, including numbers, small/capital letters, symbols, etc. (beyond simple substitution)
         - (Keep in mind that you might encounter different keyboard layouts when using other computers, eg when traveling)
+    - Good technique 2: Use 4 or 5 *randomly* selected words from a large dictionary, maybe each truncated at 5 or 4 characters
+        - *Example:* "keelhaul", "cleistogamy", "evince", "vacuum" turns into `keel3clei6evin9vacu`
     - Maybe: Test your passwords
         - Password "quality test" routines are available
         - Password quality can be measured in